SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Use the remote terminal command `call login user [user-ID] password [user-pwd]` (message type: 'SEPIA Client') to login your user
 * You should see a "login successful" message in the terminal.
 If not you can use the command `call ping` to see if the client can reach the SEPIA server.
 Check your "hostname" settings from the previous step (Client Setup) if ping fails
 * Use the command `call test` (message type: 'SEPIA Client') or corresponding shortcut button 'test client' to ... test your client.
 You should hear an acoustic confirmation
-* **Reboot** your system one last time to finish the configuration (NOTE: your microphone will only have access permission AFTER the reboot)
+* **Reboot** your system one last time to finish the configuration (NOTE: your **microphone** will only have access permission **AFTER the reboot**)
+* AFTER the reboot you can connect via CLEXI again to test your microphone.
+See the "?" help button for examples.

 ### 5) Fine Tuning

-* Optional: Open the CLEXI settings.json file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA" or other wake-words).
+* Optional: Open the settings file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA" or other wake-words).
 NOTE: please do this AFTER a successful configuration and reboot (previous step)
+* The `settings.js` has many available options.
+To make life easier you can open the SEPIA client in your browser, configure it there and then go to 'settings -> account' and look for the export button.
+It will show you a popup with settings that you can copy over to your DIY client.
 * Done.
 Enjoy! :-)

 ## Basic uninstallation steps